 in this definition, "share warrants" and "debenture warrants" means any warrant which relates to shares in the firm concerned or, as the case may be, debentures issued by the firm.

+counterparty

-counterparty means any person with or for whom a firm carries on r egulated business of an ancillary activity .
+means any person with or for whom a firm carries on regulated business or an ancillary activity.